In this blog you’ll learn:

 6. Heat Pumps to be recommended more – The government’s low carbon solution of choice, Heat Pumps, will be appearing more often as a recommended improvement measure, under certain conditions, e.g. the property has to be fairly well insulated.

-1. New Energy Factors: RdSAP 10 incorporates updated energy factors, ensuring that assessments are based on the latest data.
+7. New Energy Factors – RdSAP 10 incorporates updated energy factors, ensuring that assessments are based on the latest data.
 These factors are essential for calculating a property’s energy performance, which directly affects its EPC rating.

-2. Consistency with Building Regulations: The update aligns more closely with current UK Building Regulations, making it easier to assess a property’s compliance with these regulations.
+8. Consistency with Building Regulations – The update aligns more closely with current UK Building Regulations, making it easier to assess a property’s compliance with these regulations.

-3. Air Testing: As discussed in previous blog posts, air testing has become a focal point in energy efficiency assessments.
+9. Air Testing – As discussed in previous blog posts, air testing has become a focal point in energy efficiency assessments.
 Government Department for Energy Security and Net Zero has reversed its decision to exclude air pressure test results from RdSAP 10.
 This news is greatly welcomed, as many advocated to override the default value for air pressure.

-For homeowners and prospective buyers, RdSAP 10 offers more reliable and comprehensive insights into the energy performance of a property.
-It empowers individuals to make informed decisions about energy efficiency improvements and investments, contributing to a greener and more sustainable future.
+For homeowners and prospective buyers, this means more reliable and comprehensive insights into how their home uses energy.
+It allows them to make better-informed decisions about energy efficiency improvements and investments, which could lead to lower energy bills and reduced carbon emissions.

 Keep Informed